right-rudder/rrm-astro/src/content/blog/2023-simplifly-wrapped-a-year-in-review.md

 ## 87 Checkrides Passed

-A leading indicator of success at Simplifly Flight School is [our checkride pass rate](https://simpliflyco.com/why-simplifly).
+A leading indicator of success at SimpliFly Flight School is [our checkride pass rate](https://simpliflyco.com/why-simplifly).
 We historically boast a 93% pass rate on our checkrides and attribute this to the guidance we provide our students in the form of instruction, study material, and additional resources necessary for their success.

 ![Instrument panel of an aircraft flying over the mountains of Arizona](/blog/IMG_0735.webp) _Hard to beat the views from the Arizona skies_